Air Testing for all types of building

 One of our qualified assessors will visit you at your premises.
 The survey will take typically between 30 minutes – 4 hours to complete depending on the property type, time setting up equipment and site access.

-Air test reports and sent typically sent within 2 working days of the survey being passed and completed.
+Air test reports typically sent within 2 working days of the survey being passed and completed.

 What we offer